I devote this section to the magical and mysterious items I might encounter in my studies.

 Authenticator's Dstl. (item stack, entity → boolean)

-Pushes whether a given player has signed a given item stack.
+Pushes whether a given person has signed a given item stack.

 The dye spell and its specialized iota allows me to alter the color of blocks and entities.
 The dye iota represents a color, but also seems to represent the potential to be colored.
 For example, attempting to get the dye of grass returns Null but getting the dye of undyed terracotta returns uncolored, which I can use to "bleach" dyeable blocks.